CO Awareness Week

 Carbon Monoxide (CO) is an extremely poisonous gas that can be present in the fumes from the combustion of fuel’s which aren’t burnt under the correct conditions.
 Fuels such as gas, oil, solid mineral fuel and biomass all have the potential to emit CO.
 The gas cannot be seen, smelled or tasted making it difficult to detect. find out more about the signs, symptoms and actions to take by clicking here.

 For the 2013 National Carbon Monoxide Awareness Week you can join people, organisations and businesses of all sizes to help raise awareness of the danger of carbon monoxide.
 You can be part of the campaign in many ways.
-Click here to download the campaign poster and find out how you can support the campaign.
 Some of the aims of the charity and the campaign include:

 - To raise awareness about the signs and symptoms of carbon monoxide.